-We have designed a special 2021 light installation trail to bring together our community and offer everyone a free and festive event with the community at its heart.
-Getting back to socialising and feeling safe to get out and about again is going to take time, but we think it's really important to offer lots of opportunities for people to take things at their own pace and not have to worry about expensive tickets and entrance fees - especially when many have been struggling financially.
+We have designed a special light installation trail to bring together our community and offer everyone a free and festive event with the community at its heart.
+Getting back to socialising and feeling safe to get out and about again is going to take time, but we think it's really important to offer opportunities for people to take things at their own pace and not have to worry about expensive tickets and entrance fees.
 Arts are a great leveller, and this event will act as something that all our community groups can use to come together, discuss and enjoy - schools, youth clubs, day centres for the elderly... it's time to thrive again!
-Our installations will be in situ for 4 days from 25-28 November to kick start the town's Christmas period, celebrating the town's built and natural heritage, but will also support local businesses, welcome visitors and provide a space for everyone to re-connect.
+By planning ahead for 2022, we will be able to start community workshops early next year.
+Our installations will be in situ for 4 days in November 2022 to kick start the town's Christmas period, celebrating the town's built and natural heritage, but will also support local businesses, welcome visitors and provide a space for everyone to re-connect.

 What we'll deliver:

 Why it's a great idea:

 1. The impact of Covid has left some residents anxious about returning to large events, others have felt isolated and detached and many businesses and families have struggled economically over the past 18 months.
 In order to meet these needs, we will replace the light procession by creating a light trail; this will offer an opportunity to recreate the much-loved atmosphere while allowing attendees space and time to engage with it in the a way they feel comfortable.
 2. We want more people to come on board and get involved with the light trail and will open up the planning for community members in learning more about creative events to volunteer with the builds and on the event days.
 It's not just about us parachuting in light sculptures, it's about our community creating something we can all feel proud of together.
 By starting early in 2022, we can integrate the light trail build into the local school’s art programme and work through the winter months with local community groups.